optimizacija/neovim-config/README.md

 # Personal NeoVim config

 ## Icons
-Icons are used mainly within nvim-tree plugin.
-The neovim plugin for icons is already a part of this project.
+Icons are mainly used by `nvim-tree` plugin.
+The plugin for icons is already installed by this config.
-But your terminal still needs to be able to render the correct font that includes those icons.
+But your terminal still needs to be able to render the icon font.

+### Installing Icon fonts

-Install one of the many icon fonts listed [here](https://www.nerdfonts.com/).
+Install one of the icon fonts listed [here](https://www.nerdfonts.com/).
 Just follow their instructions for your specific OS.
-After you have successfully installed one version of the nerd font, set your terminal to use those icon fonts.
+After you have successfully installed it, you still have to configure your terminal to start using the new font.
-Any reasonable terminal should allow you to selectively set your icon font only for the non-ascii characters, while keeping your favorite font for the usual text.
-Or do something similar.
+Any reasonable terminal should allow you to enable the new icon font only for certain set of (non-ascii) characters.

 ## TODOS